 Cognitive Behavioral Therapy (CBT)

-The focus of CBT is to identify the thoughts, feelings, and behaviors that affect your daily well-being.
+The focus of CBT for Depression is to identify the thoughts, feelings, and behaviors that affect your daily well-being.
 These new ways of thinking about current problems and new behavioral responses improve mood.
-It is often the first choice for the psychological treatment of depression.
-6
+It is often the first choice for the psychological treatment of depression.6

 Acceptance and Commitment Therapy (ACT)

-This subtype of CBT places the focus on doing what helps, in spite of the negative thoughts or feelings.
+Acceptance and commitment therapy (ACT) is a subtype of CBT that places the focus on doing what helps, in spite of the negative thoughts or feelings.
 It is beneficial for those who seek behavior change in the short-term.

 Dialectical Behavior Therapy (DBT)